FabLabKannai/sensor/README.md

 FabLab Kannai Sensor Project
 ======

-Aruduino Sensor Shield.<br>
+### Aruduino Sensor Shield.
-This shield have sensors below .
+This shield have sensors below .<br>
-- Temperature and humidity : DHT11
+- Temperature and humidity : DHT11<br>
-- Air Pressure : MPL115A2
+- Air Pressure : MPL115A2<br>
-- Light : NJL7502L
+- Light : NJL7502L<br>
-- Noise : Condenser Microphone C9267
+- Noise : Condenser Microphone C9267<br>

-Separately , requires the Arduino UNO and WiFi shield .
+Separately, requires the Arduino UNO and WiFi shield .<br>

+## Sample code
+Two types of Arduino sketch
+- Display the measured values on the PC with USB serial.
+- Send the measured values to the server with WiFi shield.

+Server side program
+- Receive the measured values, and display on WEB site.

 ## License
 Souce code : Apache License 2.0<br>